FnuGk/pybencode/README.md

 from benched import encode, decode
 ```

-you can de the following:
+you can do the following:

 Encoding